Saha-7/Hunger-Zone/README.md

 # An Online_Food_Ordering App

+## `Features` :
+- Made using SWIGGY real-time API.
+- Search bar & Top rated filter option.
+- Lazy loading feature.
+- Add to cart & Remove from cart features.

+# `NOTE:`

-# `Before running this application or clicking on the deployed link, first you have to make sure that you have installed the CORS Browser Extension in your browser.`
+## `Before running this application or clicking on the deployed link, first you have to make sure that you have installed the CORS Browser Extension in your browser.`

 ## `Won't it will not be able to fetch the data from the SWIGGY API because of the CORS Error!`